Andy Lynch (footballer): Playing career

 Lynch moved to Queens Park from Renfrew Juniors in his teens, and played for their reserve side before returning briefly to the Junior ranks with Kirkintilloch Rob Roy.

 Lynch was quickly identified as being one of the most promising Junior players in Scotland, and soon attracted interest from Blackpool, Coventry City, Dunfermline Athletic and Hearts.

 He earned a second chance in senior football when he joined Heart of Midlothian, signing for the Maroons in 1969.
 In 4 seasons at Tynecastle, Lynch scored 21 goals in just over 100 appearances from the left wing position.
 He was capped at under-23 level for Scotland under Tommy Docherty.

 In February 1973, Jock Stein paid £35,000 to sign Lynch for Celtic and, although Lynch was initially ineffective as a winger at Parkhead due to a chronic pelvic injury, Stein successfully converted him into a left back.

 While with Celtic he won three Scottish league titles and the Scottish Cup twice.
-He scored the only goal in the 1977 Scottish Cup final against Rangers.
+He scored the only goal, a penalty, in the 1977 Scottish Cup final against Rangers.

 The following season, Lynch became club captain at Celtic Park.

 After Jock Stein's departure from Celtic Park in 1978, Lynch continued at left-back (and as captain in the absence of Danny McGrain) during Billy McNeill's first season in charge of the club.

 The memorable 1978-79 campaign culminated in a League Championship win over ancient rivals Rangers.
 The title was won in a winner-takes-all encounter, which is simply referred to as 'The 4-2 Game'.

 Lynch moved to North America in 1980, where he continued his playing career in the North American Soccer League with the Philadelphia Fury and the Montreal Manic before moving into coaching.

 Coaching career

 In 1983, he coached the Montreal Manic.
-He also spent time as the assistant coach to the Canadian national team in the same year, and was lined up to be Canada's Head Coach before returning to Scotland.
+He also spent time as the assistant coach to the Canada national team in the same year, and was lined up to be Canada's Head Coach before returning to Scotland.

 Lynch went on to run public houses, 'Andy Lynch's Bar', Argyle Street, Finnieston, Glasgow, and the 'Riverside Tavern' in the Gorbals.

 He was briefly assistant manager at Albion Rovers in 1993.
 In 2008, Andy was initially the coach for Sunshine Coast F.C in the new Queensland State League (association football).
 (George Cowie replaced him after Round 5 of the competition.)